teungku-lak-beuras/real-world-theming/README.md

 ## License

 No license.
-I am the owner now.
+I am the owner now, well... except for the assets/resources bundled.